Antonskoltech/Antonskoltech.github.io/_pages/teaching.md

 <div class="unit two-thirds">
 #### Mobile Robotics and Autonomous Driving
 *Fall 2020*
 The course is part of the Computer Science division at the Innopolis University.
 It is designed for the fourth year undegraduate students and a covers an array of topics in mobile robotics kinematics, perception-SLAM, and planning of trajectory.
-I taught and prepared homework for perception-SLAM section of the course, which includes particle filter, linear and non-linear Kalman filters and proctored the final exam (9 students).
-As a results of this course, students gained interest and applied their knowledge to the development of localization of <a href="https://www.youtube.com/watch?v=xGB2NR8qpKY&t">self-driving vehicles</a> for Russian car industry.
+I taught and prepared homework for perception-SLAM section of the course, which includes particle filter, linear and non-linear Kalman filters, and proctored the final exam (9 students).
+As a results of this course, students gained interest to applied their knowledge to the development of localization for  <a href="https://www.youtube.com/watch?v=xGB2NR8qpKY&t">self-driving vehicles</a> for the Russian car industry.
 </div>
 </div>